arpoch/Comfr/README.md

 ## What's Next

-Since the WebRTC iadd real-time communication capabilities to the application thus diiferent use cases can be made such as screen-sharing, video-calling, chat-messages and much more.
+Since the WebRTC provides real-time communication capabilities to the application thus different use cases can be made such as screen-sharing, video-calling, chat-messages and much more.